isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 ## Bonds of Okinawa

 Ever since I moved to the mainland for high school, there has been a problem that has gripped me and won't let go.
 It is "Okinawa for me".
-The "Okinawa" that I should have run away from became bigger and bigger in my mind as the days went by.
+The "Okinawa" that I was supported to have escaped from became bigger and bigger in my mind as the days went by.

 In March 1963, I unfolded a newspaper delivered from Okinawa.
 On the front page was a report on the "Myth of Autonomy" by the High Commissioner for Okinawa, P. W. Caraway.